 However, your website will be deindexed in severe cases, meaning it will disappear entirely from the SERP (search engine results pages), forcing you to undertake a google penalty recovery.

-If your website was penalized for one reason or another, follow this Google penalty removal guide to win back Google’s trust and regain your SERP performance.
+If your website was penalized for one reason or another, follow this Google penalty recovery guide to regain Google’s trust and your SERP performance.

 We will cover the penalties for breaking Google’s webmaster guidelines and the recovery process later in the article.